christopheradnel414/CQSIGN/README.md

 ```
 ./run_GAS_benchmark.sh
 ```
-Note that the results of the run will be appended to results.csv file (will automatically be created if it doesn't exists) in a tabular manner.
+Note that the results of the run  be appended to results.csv file ( automatically be created if it doesn't exists) in a tabular manner.